-Together, the spatiotemporal dynamics of object recognition followed a comparable pattern across levels of visual abstraction.
+Taken together, the spatiotemporal dynamics of object recognition followed a comparable pattern across levels of visual abstraction.
 For all types of depiction, object information first peaked in EVC and later in LOC.
-This was followed by reemergence of object information in EVC and a late phase of object processing with a sustained response in EVC.
-In addition, even in high-level visual regions in the dorsal visual pathway, there was no difference in the emergence of object information between types of depiction.
-Despite these similarities, photographs were distinctive in terms of the strength of representational similarity between fMRI and MEG data and showed both early and late differences in EVC as well as particularly early differences in LOC.
-In pIPS, differences were overall less pronounced and less stable, making the interpretation of these effects more challenging.
-In sum, these results
+This was followed by re-emergence of object information in EVC and a late phase of object processing with a sustained response in EVC.
+Despite these similarities, photos were distinctive in terms of the strength of representational similarity between fMRI and MEG data and showed both early and late differences in EVC as well as particularly early differences in LOC.
+This indicates additional processing at multiple stages for photos in comparison to both drawings and sketches.

-Figure 8.
-Spatiotemporal dynamics of object recognition for different levels of visual abstraction in EVC and LOC. a, RSA-based MEG-fMRI fusion procedure.
-For combining the spatial and temporal information from fMRI and MEG, we first computed RDMs by calculating the pairwise dissimilarities (1 - Pearson correlation) between all object-specific pattern vectors for every ROI or time point and every type of depiction separately.
-Then we correlated the lower triangular parts of the ROI-wise and time-wise RDMs for each ROI and every type of depiction separately.
-This yielded MEG-fMRI fusion time courses for each ROI reflecting the spatiotemporal dynamics of object recognition for photographs, drawings, and sketches. b, MEG-fMRI fusion time courses in EVC.
-In EVC, we found an early peak in MEG-fMRI correlation at $\sim$ 100 ms for all types of depiction, with no differences in peak latencies. c, MEG-fMRI fusion difference time courses between types of depiction in EVC.
-Photographs showed a stronger correlation than both drawings and sketches in EVC, particularly at $\sim$ 100-200 ms and at $\sim$ 300-500 ms after stimulus presentation.
+Figure 7.
+Spatiotemporal dynamics of object recognition for different levels of visual abstraction. a) RSA-based MEG-fMRI fusion procedure.
+For combining the spatial and temporal information from fMRI and MEG we first computed RDMs by calculating the pairwise dissimilarities (1-Pearson correlation) between all object-specific pattern vectors for every ROI or time point and every type of depiction separately.
+Then we correlated the lower triangular parts of the ROI-wise and timewise RDMs for each ROI and every type of depiction separately.
+This yielded MEG-fMRI fusion time courses for each ROI reflecting the spatiotemporal dynamics of object recognition for photos, drawings and sketches. b) MEG-fMRI fusion time courses in EVC and LOC for the different types of depiction.
+In EVC we found an early peak in MEG-fMRI correlation around 100ms for all types of depiction, while in LOC there was a later peak around 150ms.
+There were no differences between peak latencies of different types of depiction in neither EVC nor LOC. c) MEG-fMRI fusion difference time courses between types of depiction in EVC and LOC.
+Photos showed a stronger correlation than both drawings and sketches in EVC, particularly around 100ms to 200ms and around 300ms to 500ms after stimulus presentation.
+The differences between drawings and sketches in EVC were small but significant.
+In LOC there were no significant differences between drawings and sketches while photos showed a stronger correlation than both drawings and sketches particularly early on before 150ms.
+Shaded areas represent the standard error of the mean across participants for each time point.
+Colored lines below the accuracy plots indicate significant time points (p<0.05, cluster-based permutation test).